 Be specific and set out a clear, detailed brief, except for very small jobs.
 The brief should describe what work needs to be done in the greatest detail possible.
 Things to consider include:

 For any medium or large jobs, you should insist on a full legal written contract as it offers you protection if anything does go wrong.
-Agree on any stage and final payments before work starts.
+Agree on any stage payments (payments made throughout a project) and final payments before work starts.

-Only pay for work that has been done.
-Where materials need to be bought in advance, it is reasonable for the trader to ask you to pay a fair percentage of these costs as the job progresses.
+Only pay for work that's been done.
+Where materials need to be bought in advance, it's reasonable for the trader to ask you to pay a fair percentage of these costs as the job progresses.

 For certain types of work, you may need to get a building regulations compliance certificate from your local council.
 This certificate proves that the work is safe and has been done to the right standard.
-If your tradesperson is a member of a Competent Persons Scheme, a government-run accreditation programme, they can provide your certificate for you.
+If your tradesperson is a member of a competent person scheme, a Government accreditation programme, they can provide your certificate for you.

 If the tradesperson is part of a Government-approved registration scheme or trade association, you can register a complaint about poor quality work or service so they can be investigated by Trading Standards.

-Discuss your problem with Citizens Advice who will pass your information to Trading Standards who may contact you for further information.
+Discuss your problem with Citizens Advice who will pass your information on to Trading Standards.
+Trading Standards may then contact you for further information.